Where can Americans travel to in the Caribbean?

 St. Lucia is open to American travelers who complete a pre-arrival registration form and provide a negative covid-19 PCR test result, among other restrictions.

-St.-Martin/St. Maarten
+St. Martin/St. Maarten

-The island of St. Martin, divided into a French side and a Dutch side, is open to travelers from the Caribbean, Europe and Canada, but closed to Americans.
-According to the U.S. Consulate General website, fights between the United States and Saint-Martin will tentatively resume on Aug.
-1.
+The island of St. Martin, divided into a French side and a Dutch side, opened to travelers from the Caribbean, Europe and Canada in July and to Americans on Aug.
+1, requiring negative covid-19 test results.
+According to the U.S. Consulate General’s website, social distancing protocols remain in effect.

 St. Vincent and the Grenadines

-Americans and other international travelers are allowed to visit St. Vincent and the Grenadines by following specific protocols outlined by the ministry of national security.
+Americans and other international travelers are allowed to visit St. Vincent and the Grenadines by following specific protocols outlined by the ministry of national security, including a negative covid-19 test result.

 Turks and Caicos Islands

-Turks and Caicos Islands opened its borders on July 22.
+Turks and Caicos Islands opened its borders on July 22, and now requires a travel authorization that includes a negative covid-19 PCR test result taken within 5 days prior to arrival.

 U.S. Virgin Islands

-The U.S. Virgin Islands has an “Open Doors” policy for travelers.
-Visitors will have health screenings, which vary by state, upon arrival.
+The U.S. Virgin Islands shut down in August after initially reopening with an “Open Doors” policy that required visitor health screenings, which varied by state, upon arrival.
+The closure followed a spike in covid-19 cases and will remain in effect until at least mid-September.

-These countries remain closed to all tourists at the time: Cayman Islands, the British Virgin Islands, Guyana, Puerto Rico, Trinidad and Tobago, Suriname, St. Kitts and Nevis, Montserrat, and Anguilla.
+These countries remain closed to all tourists at this time: Cayman Islands, the British Virgin Islands, Guyana, Trinidad and Tobago, Suriname, St. Kitts and Nevis, and Montserrat.
+Puerto Rico, a U.S. territory, has postponed its official inbound tourism and is only allowing essential travel at this time.

 Read more: